adstads1/diabetes-management-app/README.md

 * Dynamically displaying your unique readings
 * Data vizualize your readings
 * Configurating your account
-* Help page for instructions how to use the app
+* Help page for instructions on how to use the app

 This project solified my knowledge of: